-- uses age-appropriate, good-quality digital media – for example, when your child plays a video game that involves critical or creative thinking and progressing to higher levels
+- uses age-appropriate, good-quality digital media – for example, when your child plays a video game that involves critical or creative thinking

 - has a purpose in mind when using screens – for example, when your child goes online to find instructions for a craft activity

 - gets new ideas for traditional play from screen use – for example, when playing Minecraft gets your child interested in designing buildings with boxes, glue and paper

 - produces content rather than just consuming it – for example, when your child writes a blog, uses an app to create music, or films and edits short movies.